Indrikoterio/Suiron.jl/README.md

 be parsed as an integer, and '4.0' will be parsed as a floating point number.

 Internally, Suiron lets Julia handle number conversions.
-When floats and ints are mixed in an arithmetic functions or comparisons, Julia will make the necessary conversions.
+When floats and ints are mixed in arithmetic functions or comparisons, Julia will make the necessary conversions.

 Please refer to [SNumber.jl](src/SNumber.jl).